kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 This command accepts the following command line flags, which can appear before and/or after the subcommand.
-The `--log-folder` flag is only used in the `start` subcommand.
+The `--log-folder` flag is only meaningful for the `start` subcommand.
+The `--local-kcp` flag is not meaningful for the `stop` subcommand.

 - `-V` or `--verbose`: calls for more verbose output.
 This is a binary choice, not a matter of degree.